onflow/flow-playground-tutorials/tutorials/07-resource-compose/README.md

 ## Create a customer account

+Please enter this command:

 ```console
 flow accounts create
 ```

-In this tutorial, the name 'customer' is used.
-When asked, choose *Local Emulator*.
+Please choose the name 'customer' and then the option *Local Emulator*.

 ## Prepare the Pizza